 Angels Fall but Only at the Last

-It's because Reese is such an interesting character that whilst the quite typical romantic element which sees her falling for Brody, a writer, often borders on the slushy it is still entertaining.
+It's because Reese is an interesting character that whilst the quite typical romantic element which sees her falling for Brody, often borders on the slushy it is still entertaining.
 It is entertaining because he genuinely seems to care for her, understanding she is vulnerable and trying to help her move on from the past.
 Yet at the same time he could be the murderer and he's not the only one as there is also Lo who seems to be shady, Lo's mother who is protective of him despite his womanising ways plus there is the Sheriff's wife who doesn't like Reese.
 And what is nice is with Reese having various problems, such as doing stuff in her sleep she isn't aware off we have the murderer trying to make her think she is going crazy.
 How does the murderer know about her past well it is a clever little twist because in a small town nothing is secret and when the Sheriff mentions her past to one person everyone soon knows.

 Basically for the most "Angels Fall" is nicely put together so whilst the basic murder mystery is ordinary the combination of Reese's past and someone trying to make her think she is going crazy again alongside various suspects makes it entertaining.
 But the trouble is that having spent around 90% crafting this intrigue we then get the reveal as to who the killer is and pretty much all the good work is undone.
 It is undone because whilst the killer is a possible suspect it almost feels plucked out of thin air and that is a shame although it does then lead to a less than surprising bit of closure for Reese as she has to battle her fears to save her life.